kellydallen/kellyd/src/content/posts/projects/palm-beach-county-neighborhood-app.md

 - An interactive map for orientation
 - Auto-scrolling and categorized results once a valid address is submitted

-To streamline content without overwhelming users, I organized results into expandable accordion sections such as “Government,” “Public Safety,” and “Evacuation Info,” with the most relevant info—local government—automatically expanded by default.
+To streamline content without overwhelming users, I organized results into expandable accordion sections such as “Government,” “Public Safety,” and “Transportation,” with the most relevant info—local government—automatically expanded by default.

 ## **Stakeholder Engagement & Iterative Improvement**